Rose Gentle: Campaigning

 In 2016 she welcomed the findings of the Iraq Inquiry saying that its findings backed up what bereaved families had been highlighting for years about the war notably that the case for war had been exaggerated and that British armed forces were ill-equipped.
 In the same year she started a campaign with other bereaved families to stop the investigation and criminal charges against serving military forces for alleged war crimes.

-After the inquiry Gentle launched legal action against the British Government on the basis that the Blair ministry broke the European Convention on Human Rights by failing to ensure that the Iraq War was lawful and justified.
+Following the inquiry Gentle launched legal action against the British Government on the basis that the Blair ministry broke the European Convention on Human Rights by failing to ensure that the Iraq War was lawful and justified.
 Her case was rejected by the High Court and Court of Appeal.

 In 2013 Gentle lobbied Glasgow City Council to retain memorial benches in George Square as the city council undertook a revamp of the square.

-In recognition of her campaigning efforts she was awarded an honorary degree by the University of Glasgow in 2017 to which she commented that her son would be "laughing his head off" at the thought of her attending University.
+In recognition of her campaigning efforts she was awarded an honorary degree by the University of Glasgow in 2017 to which she commented that her son would be "laughing his head off" at the thought of her attending university.

 In 2018 Scottish Government justice minister Humza Yousaf said in an interview that he was inspired to become involved in politics on the back of the campaign against the Iraq War.
 He noted that it was when listening to Gentle speak about the death of her son that he had to become involved in campaigning for the Scottish National Party and Scottish independence.

 In June 2019 a memorial service with the local school and a bench was established for her son in Crookston, Glasgow.
 Earlier that month she had been highly critical of war memorials being vandalised in the Scottish media.